CodeWithAloha/discovery_vHawaiiProject_Pol.is/README.md

 # I) 🗺️ Project Stage

-We are currently in Phase 0 of the project-- gathering support and organizing volunteer activities!
+We are currently in **Phase 0** of the project-- gathering support, developing financial infrastructure, and planning volunteer activities!
 Check back soon for more information!

 ***

 # II) ☑️ To Do: Where & How?

-Please wait for Phase I updates!

 ## **Prospective Volunteers**: